Legislative Television and Broadcasting Services

 There are restrictions on video use except for specific purposes - full guidelines for use appear below.

 Written permission by the Speaker is required for all other usage.
-If you wish to obtain a recording, contact the Legislative Television office.
+If you wish to obtain a recording, contact Legislative Television and Broadcasting Services.

 Live proceedings are rebroadcast later in the day depending on the hours of proceedings.
 When the House sits late into the evening there is no rebroadcast.